Meebuhs/automation-station/AS-4-node-mongo/README.md

 Jeff Geerling's Ansible for DevOps https://www.ansiblefordevops.com/ - Chapter 4 - Adapted to run on an Ubuntu box.
 Added MongoDB setup and cloning/serving of the below repository.

+Jeff Geerling's Ansible for DevOps https://www.ansiblefordevops.com/ - Chapter 6 - For converting the playbooks to use roles.

-https://github.com/ijason/NodeJS-Sample-App - The sample app served by this project
+https://github.com/ijason/NodeJS-Sample-App - The sample app served by this project.

-https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/ - Installation instructions for MongoDB
+https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/ - Installation instructions for MongoDB.